kenneth-ew/MOBA-Minimap-Awareness-Trainer/README.md

 ![image](https://user-images.githubusercontent.com/35032606/173069164-1acd2d4a-e1d2-4a6f-9091-3b2f764cc3fd.png)
 5. Configure your alarm/trainer settings:
     1. Set the "Alarm timeout (seconds)", which is the time you will be allowed not to look at the minimap, before an alarm is triggered.
 Everytime you look at the minimap, the time count is reset and no alarm is triggered.
 So keep looking at the minimap once in a while!
-    2. The volume is the volume of the alarm, and whether you want a visual indicator (a flashing red square on the minimap location)
+    2. The volume is the volume of the alarm.
+You can also check/uncheck if you want a visual indicator (a flashing red square on the minimap location)
 ![image](https://user-images.githubusercontent.com/35032606/173070003-d13b0154-f393-4d19-9d38-bb264fbe481e.png)
 6. Click on Start